 - Offers students unique opportunities to spend 1 or 2 semesters as a junior researcher at one of the top European research institutions.
-Supervision will be provided by academic staff, working on and/or responsible for the research project.
+Supervision will be provided by academic staff, working on and/or responsible for the Research Project.

-Each semester a Midstay Program (2-3 days) is organized for all students at one of the EuroScholars locations.
+Each semester a Midstay Program (2-3 days) is organized for all the students at one of the EuroScholars locations.

-The main element of the EuroScholars Program is the Research Project.
-When applying to the EuroScholars Program, you will select a specific research project from the EuroScholars Research Project Database.
+The main element of the EuroScholars program is the Research Project.
+When applying to the EuroScholars program, you will select a specific research project from the EuroScholars Research Project Database.
 Almost all projects are ongoing research projects at the host institution, so as a EuroScholar, you will be an active contributor to an already existing research team.
-About 100 research projects at the 4 partner universities are available, in many fields of study / disciplines ranging - but not limited - from Arts and Humanities, STEM, to Law, Economics and Social Studies.
-The other part of the curriculum is built around the research Project in dialogue with the supervising professor.
+About 100 Research Projects at the 3 partner universities are available, in many fields of study / disciplines ranging - but not limited - from Arts and Humanities, STEM, to Law, Economics and Social Studies.
+The other part of the curriculum is built around the Research Project in dialogue with the supervising professor.

 See “How to apply” for an explanation of the application process.
 Make sure your application is complete and on time.
 Deadline to submit your application is 1 April (for participation in the Fall semester) or 1 October (for participation in the Spring semester).

-Please note that ISA will request for an additional administrative fee of USD 500 on top of the EuroScholars Program Fee.
+- ISA will request for an additional administrative fee of USD 500 on top of the EuroScholars Program Fee.

 Grants and funding

 EuroScholars is offering grants, have a look at the Grants and Funding page for more detailed information and if you are still looking for other funding opportunities.

 Developing a New Perspective: Why Studying Abroad is ImportantRead the blog